whelew/party-tracker-project-four/README.md

 alot from working with user stories as it allowed me to have a visual representation of my production workflow.

 Below is a visual representation of my workflow whilst using user stories.
+- You will also be able to see the project on my github repository through this link.
+[User Stories](https://github.com/users/whelew/projects/5)

 <details>
   <summary>User Story WorkFlow Images</summary>